kumprj/crypto-hawk-cicd-example/README.md

 # crypto-hawk-cicd-example
 A sample repo to showcase the GitHub Actions configuration for private crypto-hawk repository in a peer's account.
+This application is a Python cryptocurrency trading algorithm deployed on AWS that is called on a ten minute schedule with EventBridge.
+The application is configured to open and close positions when the security steps out of the bollinger band range that is being reviewed.
+Text message alerts were fired when trades were opened or closed.
+This application did not make it past the shadow mode stage and integrations with Binance's API were abandoned.